 c) The board of directors are elected by the firm’s independent auditors.

-d) Stockholders liability is limited to the value of the shares each owns.
+d) Stockholders’ liability is limited to the value of the shares each owns.

-The Sam Company is authorized to issue up to 2,000.000 shares of $2 par value common stock, and 400,000 of its 5%, $20 par value per share preferred stock.
+The Sam Company is authorized to issue up to 2,000,000 shares of $2 par value common stock, and 400,000 of its 5%, $20 par value per share preferred stock.

 During the year, Sam had the following transactions: